AI & Agents

 OpenClaw skills simplify MCP server integration for AI agents.

-What Are OpenClaw MCP Integrations?: best openclaw mcp integrations
+What Are OpenClaw MCP Integrations?

 The Model Context Protocol (MCP) standardized how AI models connect to external data and tools, but setting up MCP servers by hand means editing JSON config files and managing local processes.
 OpenClaw simplifies this by wrapping MCP servers into "skills," installable packages managed by the ClawHub registry.
 When you install an OpenClaw skill that wraps an MCP server, the framework handles connection details, authentication, and tool registration automatically.
 Developers can equip Claude Code agents with dozens of capabilities in minutes instead of hours.
 Many skills in the OpenClaw ecosystem now serve as wrappers for underlying MCP servers.